badrap/docs.badrap.io/docs/types/exposed-service.md

 2. If the server cannot be decommissioned, verify if its services really need to be publicly visible to the Internet.
 3. Make sure that the exposed service is properly access-controlled, at a minimum with a non-default username and password.
 4. If the services do not need to be visible to the Internet, block access with a firewall and/or configure the service to only accept connection attempts from within your own organization.
-5. If remote connectivity is necessary, consider if the remote connection could be arranged in some other way.
+5. If remote connectivity is necessary, consider if the remote connection could be arranged securely.
 For instance, consider requiring a VPN.
 6. Check from logs if the server has been accessed without authorization.

 ## Further considerations